Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 3. Learn along the way

 Parenting is a learning process, a “learn-on-the-job” role where you’re making up the rules as you go along.
 Trial and error play a huge part in deciding what to do, and each family is different.
+We’ll often change points of view along the way, as if we did a complete switch from our earlier opinions.

 It’s what works for their family.
 Through trial and error, they realized this works for them, which can be different from what works for you.
+Take their feedback and see if you can learn from it.
+If not, let it go.

 Instead, remind yourself why you do what you do.
 Use their comments in a positive way to improve your parenting.
 Surround yourself with positive people who support you, even if they may not agree.